jrie/kisslib/README.md

 ## Known issues
-* If you upgrade from a new version, and there are any sql errors while saving the launcher applications, you most likely once need to delete the "kisslib.db" so that all sqlite tables are properly recreated (due to changes for the launcher applications) - this is a one time action, but youve got to reimport your ebooks after this step
+* If you upgrade from a previous version and there are any sql errors while saving the launcher applications, you most likely once need to delete the "kisslib.db" so that all sqlite tables are properly recreated (due to changes for the launcher applications) - this is a one time action, but youve got to reimport your ebooks after this step

 * In Debian Jessie except when using Xfce and in CentOS, the dialog windows for file import, edit ebook details and set launcher applciations are all opened but hidden behind the main window.
 Please note that when those windows are open, the main application state is set to background and not handle input at this time, so you must move the main window away in order to reach the dialogs